Skip to main content

 Best Practices

-Event steps: Use specific event steps for each form to track your funnel Contact types: Use contact types to categorize your universe (prospective members vs. members vs. volunteers) PDF formatting: Enable “hide blank fields” for most forms to keep PDFs concise Attachments: Only enable if truly needed—every optional feature increases complexity Test thoroughly: Submit test forms to ensure automations (event steps, contact types) work as expected Document your approach: Keep notes on which event steps and contact types you use for which forms
+Confirmation messages: Always set a message — the default is generic.
+A specific, warm message builds trust.
+Event steps: Use specific event steps for each form to track your funnel Contact types: Use contact types to categorize your universe (prospective members vs. members vs. volunteers) PDF formatting: Enable “hide blank fields” for most forms to keep PDFs concise Test thoroughly: Submit test forms to ensure automations (event steps, contact types) work as expected Document your approach: Keep notes on which event steps and contact types you use for which forms

 Troubleshooting